 Most of the parking lots were free.
 If you enter state park parking area you'll be asked to pay $5 per day and this ticket works across all state parks!

-Samuel H. Bordman State Scenic Corridor is a 12 mi long state park and our first stop.
+Samuel H. Boardman State Scenic Corridor is a 12 mi long state park and our first stop.
 There are several parking areas along this park and multiple hiking trails in the forest, on the cliffs, or on the beach.
 It's possible to spend hours in this place!

 Natural Bridges is a quick stop on a dedicated vista point.
 Some people manage to hike down to the rocks but there's a small observation platform for the view.